PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 17:12:45
+Last updated: 2024-04-02 17:13:18
-Random Quote: There is a wisdom of the head, and a wisdom of the heart. - Charles Dickens
+Random Quote: Life's most persistent and urgent question is, 'What are you doing for others?' - Martin Luther King Jr.